cheredia19/ookla-speedtest-global-index-fixed-broadband-2017-2024/README.md

   }}
 />

-## Percentage change between the most recent and the oldest reported mbps speed by country
+## Percentage change between the most recent and the oldest reported Mbps speed by country

 <FlatUiTable
   data={{